naharrison/gradebook-api/README.md

 ## Overview
 D2L - the standard gradebook tool at UNG - is extremely slow and lacking in features and customizability.
-For example, to check the progress of a particular student, you first have to navigate to the school webpage, click through a maze of links, enter your username/password TWICE, browse through a lengthy list of past, present, and future courses to find the one you want (and do this several times if you're not sure what class the particular student is in), and finally browse through the class roster to find the student you are looking for.
+For example, to check the progress of a particular student, you first have to navigate to the school webpage, click through a maze of links, enter your username/password TWICE, browse through a lengthy unorganized list of past, present, and future courses to find the one you want (and do this several times if you're not sure what class the particular student is in), and finally browse through the class roster to find the student you are looking for.
-This tool, called B2D2, is 10s if not 100s of times faster than D2L for simple tasks like this.
+This tool, called B2D2, is 10x if not 100x faster than D2L for simple tasks like this.
 It also provides an unlimited amount of customizability.
-It is based on SQL and uses nodejs to automate the most common/repetitive tasks.
+It is based on SQL and uses Nodejs to automate the most common/repetitive tasks.

 ## Requirements
 sqlite3